Applying to Keble College

 - Oxford application forms are due in by the 15th October, along with your UCAS forms

 - On the Oxford Application form, you will be asked to specify your college preference – for which, if you want to come to Keble you would put ‘Keble’ as your top choice

-- For further information about the timeline and process of applying to Oxford (Keble) please see the School of Geography and the Environment application information and/or Keble College application information.
-Note that this year applicants will sit the TSA for the first time.
+- For further information about the timeline and process of applying to Oxford-Keble see the Keble College application information page.
+Note that you will also need to sit the TSA .
 This will inform shortlisting for interview.

-- Offers for Geography are for 3As at A-level (one A grade must be in Geography if you do Geography as an A-level)
+- Offers for Geography are for A*AA (one A grade must be in Geography but only if you do Geography as an A-level)

 - Applicants from overseas or with other educational backgrounds are welcomed – you should see the admissions sites above for further advice